 - Introducing sharing plates and self-serving is a great way to help children learn to self-regulate.
-Initially your child might take too much of one thing and not enough of others but this is a life skill that they are learning – they need to know that what they have on their plate they need to eat.
-By doing this over a period of a couple of weeks you will soon find that your child will have started to regulate their portions.
+Initially your child might take too much of one thing and not enough of others but this is a life skill that they are learning.
+They need to know that what they have on their plate they need to eat.
+By doing this over a period of a couple of weeks you will soon find that your child will start to regulate their portions.

-- Alternatively, you can try just having one plate which you both eat from – many of us have experienced that when we sit down with a child and they have their plate and we have ours, the child only wants to eat from our plate!
-Why not have the same plate – perhaps the doddl plate – and just use it as a sharing plate, I guarantee that your child will eat better.
+- Alternatively, you can try just having one plate which you both eat from.
+Many of us have experienced that when we sit down with a child and they have their plate and we have ours, the child only wants to eat from our plate!
+Why not have the same plate?
+Perhaps the doddl children's plate - and just use it as a sharing plate.
+I guarantee that your child will eat better.

 - Having playdates and friends/family over for mealtimes so that they are social occasions can encourage your child to eat the same as everyone else.